 EMDR Therapy is recommended by the International Society for Traumatic Stress Studies (ISTSS) for the treatment of children and adolescents with clinically relevant post-traumatic stress symptoms.
 The ISTSS also recommends EMDR Therapy in the treatment of adults with symptoms of PTSD both in the first three months after a traumatic event and also later.

 EMDR Therapy sessions may be longer than the more usual 1 hour sessions.
 90 minutes or 2 hours would not be unusual.
-Occasionally, longer sessions for more intensive work may be arranged.
+Longer sessions for more intensive work may be arranged.

-As Clare is currently undertaking a Masters Degree (MSc) in EMDR Therapy, it may be possible for some sessions (usually a maximum of 6 hours) of EMDR Therapy to be pro bono, if this work fits in with a current training requirement or research project.
+As Clare is currently undertaking a Masters Degree (MSc) in EMDR Therapy, it may be possible for some sessions (usually a maximum of 6 hours) of EMDR Therapy to be pro bono, if this work fits in with a current research project.

 © Thinking Space – All rights reserved